LetsDNS/letsdns/docs/source/config.rst

   ``key "mykey" { algorithm hmac-sha256; secret "c2VjcmV0Cg=="; };``
   the matching JSON content is ``{"mykey": "c2VjcmV0Cg=="}``.

+- keyalgorithm = *hmac-sha256*

+  If keyfile is set define which key algorithm the TSIG key uses

 - nameserver = *hostname | ip-address*

   Host name or IP address for your nameserver.
 Name resolution is